spenserblack/ods-rs/README.md

 };

-// Quickly generates a set of Dice and rolls them let coinflip: u8 = quickroll("1d2");
+// Quickly generates a set of Dice and rolls them
+// quickroll can return any int type (i8 - isize, u8 - usize)
+let coinflip: u8 = quickroll("1d2");
 if coinflip == 1 {
     println!("Heads!");